 December 31: Important 401(k) must-do items before year-end

-- Distribute current year RMDs (you have until next year’s April 1 to pay the first RMD for a participant who turned 72 in the current year for a participant (age 70 ½ if you reach 70 ½ before January 1, 2020), other than a 5-percent owner, who retired in the current year).
-Through the CARES Act, there is no requirement to take an RMD in 2020.
+Distribute current year RMDs (you have until next year’s April 1 to pay the first RMD for a participant who turned 72 in the current year for a participant (note: it was age 70 ½ if you reach 70 ½ before January 1, 2020), other than a 5-percent owner, who retired in the current year).

 January 1, 2022: CARES Act provisions deadline

 The last day to amend your 401(k) plan to adhere to the CARES Act provisions.

 January 1: Start contributing towards the current year’s limit